Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Introduction

-For the second demonstrator, our objective is to fabricate and experimentally characterize the proposed metacrystal.
+Finally, for the third demonstrator, our objective is to fabricate and experimentally characterize the proposed metacrystal.
 To streamline the experimental verification, which involves complex angular-resolved measurements of the far fields for each incidence scenario, we limit the number of functionalities to four.
-The desired response of the second demonstrator metacrystal is shown in Fig.~\ref{fig:dem2}(a).
+The desired response of the third demonstrator metacrystal is shown in Fig.~\ref{fig:dem2}(a).
 In this setup, we require polarization-insensitive response, as it is essential in many practical situations.
 Achieving polarization-insensitive response is non-trivial and requires comparable structural complexity as in the scenario where different polarizations experience different prescribed functionalities~\cite{hu2023cavity,shklarsh2023semianalytically}.
 The TE and TM signals normally incident onto the metacrystal must be anomalously reflected into the $n=-4$ diffraction channel, corresponding to a reflected angle of 72$^\circ$.
 On the other hand, all signals incident at $\theta_{\rm inc}=20^\circ$ must be completely absorbed by the metacrystal.
 This functionality could be useful in scenarios like the one shown in Fig.~\ref{fig:fig1} to avoid possible parasitic interferences (see the blue arrows).
 To significantly simplify the fabrication process, we optimized the metacrystal using a binarized permittivity distribution (see details in the Experimental Section).
 This approach enables us to use only one material during fabrication, with a permittivity of $\varepsilon_{\rm max}=2.2$, which alternates spatially with air gaps having a permittivity of $\varepsilon_{\rm min}=1$.
 This configuration facilitates straightforward fabrication using 3D printers, particularly the most common and cost-effective filament-based printers.
-The mentioned permittivity value was experimentally determined for the low-loss material used in the fabrication, polyacrylic acid (UltiMaker PLA of silver color), as explained in Experimental Section.
-The measured loss tangent of the material is $\tan\delta=0.01$.
+The mentioned permittivity value was experimentally determined for the low-loss material used in the fabrication, polyacrylic acid (UltiMaker PLA of silver color), as explained in the Experimental Section.
+It should be noted that other commercially available printer filament materials can also be used.
+For example, filaments such as ``Zetamix $\varepsilon$'' offer low-loss permittivity values of up to 10.
+The measured loss tangent of our PLA material is $\tan\delta=0.01$.

 The smallest feature size of the designed metacrystal, obtained by applying the blur function, was $0.056\lambda=0.34$~mm, which is well within the accuracy range of commercial 3D printers.
 To ensure structural integrity and maintain interconnection among all voxels, we added thin homogeneous layers (with $0.336\lambda$ thickness) between each two layers of optimized voxels in the $z$-direction.
 The optimized structure comprised only 16 voxel layers, each with a thickness of $t=0.168\lambda$.
 Combined with the homogeneous structural layers with $0.071\lambda$, the total thickness was $T=3.26\lambda$.
 Other parameters, $D$, $t$, and $d$ are the same as in the first demonstrator.